 Increasing the cost of environmental crime

-The cost of fly-tipping and littering is rising as heavier fines for are set to be introduced in Blaby District.
+The cost of fly-tipping and littering is rising as heavier fines are set to be introduced in Blaby District.

 Blaby District Council is increasing the fines for environmental crime offences including fly-tipping, littering, graffiti and fly-posting, following changes in the law.